Red Sox vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- The Padres will send Joe Musgrove (1-1) to the mound for his fifth start this season.
+- Michael Wacha (4-1) will take to the mound for the Padres and make his ninth start of the season.

-- Musgrove has pitched five or more innings in two straight games and will look to extend that streak.
+- Wacha has pitched five or more innings in four straight games and will look to extend that streak.

 |Opponent